deniskorobicyn/useful-scripts/README.md

 ##player.sh

-Instalation of SMPlayer, and test version, for better video perfomance
+Instalation of SMPlayer, and test version, for better video performance

 ##sublime.sh